 Another way to complain about charities is to contact the media.
 Send a note to a reporter interested in charities and who has written about charities.
 You may wish to read some of the articles by Kevin Donovan of the Toronto Star or David Baines of the Vancouver Sun.
 No disrespect to umbrella organizations or charity regulators but charities are far more concerned about these two people than all the others combined.

 If you wish to complain about the conduct of a Canadian registered charity then you can also call the Charities Directorate of CRA.
 Alternatively you can e-mail your complaint to CRA.
 See the CRA website.
-Unfortunately, registered charities are treated like individuals and they are accorded lots of privacy rights - does not make much sense to me but CRA will not be able to tell you if they are investigating a charity because of someone else’s complaint, whether because you have complained they are investigating a charity etc. But complaining to the CRA is almost a last resort.
+Unfortunately, registered charities are treated like individuals and they are accorded lots of privacy rights - does not make much sense to me but CRA will not be able to tell you if they are investigating a charity because of someone else’s complaint, whether because you have complained they are investigating a charity etc. But complaining to the CRA is almost always a last resort.

 As the regulation of registered charities is both a provincial and federal responsibility, your provincial public guardian and trustee, or equivalent, may also be prepared to act on a complaint.

 There are many sources of information on the legal and ethical issues facing Canadian charities that operate abroad.
 Some of them include:

 One does not require a lawyer to set up a charity in Canada but many people find it helpful to navigate the process and obtain strategic and other advice about the process.
 It costs money to hire a charity lawyer to help set up a non-profit or charity but in this note I will argue that it is a worthwhile expense.
 The views that I am expressing in this note are obviously not impartial – lawyers often benefit from their clients paying legal fees.
 However, it is true that lawyers also benefit probably more from fixing mistakes made by others in the setup and application process.